marksmall/angular2-jspm-seed/README.md

 and displays messages to the user and in the Browser *Developer Tools*.

+## Proxy API Server

+This project provides an example stubbed API proxy.
+This is intended to provide stub data as if it was retrieved from a back-end server.
+There are examples of GET/POST requests.

 ## How to build

 1. Install required global npm packages: `npm install gulp --global --no-optional`.